turingschool-examples/frontend-mod-1-prework/section4/README.md

 Remember, the `new` keyword is what calls the `constructor` method. _Note the way data flows through this._ The argument of `200` maps to the paramter `amt` in the constructor.
 Then the `deposit` object instance has `200` as the value of the `amount` property.
 If you aren't quite sure how those are coming together yet - good!
 The exercise will be a good opportunity to poke and explore that more.
 In mod 1 you will go into a LOT of detail about the `this` keyword.
 Don't worry much about it now, but do include `this.` in your properties inside the constructor.

-> 👨🏾‍💻PAUSE here, and complete the exercises in `classProperties.js`
+> 👨🏾‍💻 PAUSE here, and complete the exercises in `classProperties.js`

 ### Behavior (Methods)